Continuing Professional Development (CPD)

 CPD Retreats aim to bring together pharmacy leaders and rising stars to exercise strategic planning techniques, share experiences in executing visions, and discover strategies for leading teams in the ever-changing health care landscape.

-How are CPD Retreats formatted?
+How are UT Austin's CPD Retreats formatted?

 *Credit for CPD retreats and programs is awarded only upon the individual participant's completion and documentation of each phase of the CPD cycle.
 To receive CE credits, learners must complete all surveys and reflections and execute their individualized learning plans and activities within the specified timeframe.

-Can CPD retreats help me meet my Board of Pharmacy Specialties (BPS) recertification requirement?
+Can CPD Retreats help me meet my Board of Pharmacy Specialties (BPS) recertification requirement?

 Can CPD retreats be customized?